BREAKING NEWS: Antonio Brown Released By Oakland Raiders

 It was reported Brown faced a ban following a confrontation with general manager Mike Mayock, but he issued an apology and was back training with the Raiders on Friday, seemingly putting the myriad issues behind him.

+On Saturday, an Instagram post from Brown suggested his relationship with Oakland had soured once more.

+He posted a quote: "You are gonna p*** a lot of people off when you start doing what's best for you."

-Earlier on Saturday, Brown posted a message on Instagram with a caption that challenged the Raiders to release him: "And that's fine!
+Brown continued in the caption, challenging the Raiders to release him: "And that's fine!
 I have worked my whole life to prove that the system is blind to see talent like mine.

 "Now that everyone sees it, they want me to conform to that same system that has failed me all those years.